tigase/tigase-server/src/main/restructured/Tigase_Development/Server_Compilation.rst

 Server Compilation
 ====================

 Tigase XMPP Server Project uses Maven for compilation.
-For details on Maven and it’s use, please see the `Maven Guide. <#usingMaven>`__
+For details on Maven and it’s use, please see the :ref:`Maven Guide.<usingMaven>`

 Distribution Packages
 -----------------------